Southern Bistro owner remembered as ‘incredible businesswoman’ - Reporter Newspapers

 Southern Bistro won various awards including the Sandy Springs Perimeter Chamber’s 2018 Restaurant of the Year, according to the obituary.

 “Her restaurant is the neighborhood ‘Cheers,’” said Tisha Rosamond, owner of Nothing Bundt Cakes, who met Goodrich about ten years ago when she was opening her bakery.
 “She always greeted you with a smile at the door and made a point to stop at your table to catch up.
-Nancy always said yes to everyone — no matter the cause or the event she donated.
+Nancy always said yes to everyone — no matter the cause or the event, she donated.
 She had the most caring and loving heart.
 She will be greatly missed.”

-Karen Trylovich, principal at event planning company A Classical Affair, said Goodrich was a tremendous businesswoman who was a huge supporter of local nonprofits.
+Karen Trylovich, principal at event planning company A Classical Affair, said Goodrich was a tremendous businesswoman who gave back to the local community.

 “A very large, gaping hole is felt in the community with her absence,” said Trylovich, who met Goodrich through the chamber over a decade ago.
 “She was an incredible businesswoman who persevered and adapted with changing and tough times.
 A beautiful, humble, big-hearted person inside and out.”